 A plastic block containing an array of high-intensity LEDs is attached to the hood of the vehicle with sheet metal screws.
+An additional LED is placed inside the vehicle in view of the onboard high-speed cameras.
 The LEDs are illuminated when the vehicle first contacts the barrier.
 Two pressure-sensitive tape switches are applied to the vehicle such that they make first contact with the barrier during the crash.
-Pressure applied to these switches completes an electrical circuit that illuminates the LEDs mounted on the hood and signals the start of the crash (time-zero) for the data acquisition system and onboard digital cameras.
+Pressure applied to these switches completes an electrical circuit that illuminates the LEDs and signals the start of the crash (time-zero) for the data acquisition system.